LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 returns results in reified form:

 - `passed(Seed, Discarded, Labels)`,
-- `failed(Goal, Seed)` with Goal being the random test that failed
+- `failed(Goal, Seed)`
 - `error(Error, Culprit)` or `error(Error, Goal, Seed)`

+The `Goal` argument is the random test that failed.
 The `Seed` argument is the starting seed used to generate the random tests and should be regarded as an opaque term.
 See below how to use it when testing bug fixes.
 The `error(Error, Culprit)` result only occurs when the template is not callable (e.g. a non-existing predicate) or when there's a problem with the pre-condition closure or with the label closure (e.g. a pre-condition that always fails or a label that fails to classify a generated test).